se4ai2324-uniba/MusicExpress/src/tests/README.md

 - **Data Duplicates**: test that assesses the dataset for duplicate records or rows.
 It identifies instances where identical data points appear more than once.

 With the listed tests, we can better understand if our data presents issues or not and they also help us in making the data more reliable when used for song recommendations.

+More information about this tool can be found [here](https://github.com/deepchecks/deepchecks/tree/main).